What is ERP?

-The Human Resources and Payroll (HRP) project is implementing Workday to improve the HR and Payroll experience for the City of Los Angeles employees.
-Workday will be replacing the City's legacy systems, PaySR, and time entry systems like D-Time (for most departments).
-The goal of the HRP project is to provide a system that will enhance your experience, streamline and standardize processes, improve the management of the City's complexities, and provide timely and accurate payroll.
-For more information on this project, please view the HRP project page.
+The Enterprise Resource Planning (ERP) Program - Financial and Human Resources Replacement Project is implementing Workday to improve the HR and Payroll experience for DWP.
+Workday will be replacing DWP's legacy and time entry systems.
+The goal of the ERP project is to provide a system that will enhance your experience, streamline and standardize processes, and provide timely and accurate payroll.

 Will there be any impact to my DCP contributions or loan payments?

-For more information on how to change contribtions, visit Change Contributions.
+For more information on how to change contributions, visit Change Contributions.

 What should I do if my contributions are missing or are incorrect on my paycheck?